-The Cochise College Governing Board and the State Board of Directors for Community Colleges of Arizona have approved the schedule of charges for 1977-78 as shown below.
+The Cochise College Governing Board and the State Board of Directors for Community Colleges of Arizona have approved the schedule of charges for 1980-81 as shown below.
+Fees for 1981-82 were not yet established at the time of printing.
+Fee revisions will become effective July 1, 1981.